5 Things to Talk to Your Accountant About

 - Re-stocking.
 Determining when and how much to order can impact cash flow and profitability.

-Using an accountant can help you grow your business and avoid problems.
+5 Things to Talk to Your Accountant About can help you grow your business and avoid problems.
 If you have an accountant, review these areas with him or her.
 If you don’t have an accountant, consider engaging one.
 You can find an accountant by a referral from someone in business you know and trust, or through your state accounting society.
 As well, to be well informed so you can ask your accountant better questions, find extensive tax information here.